Route 1 Box 1223

 GROWING FACTS: American Ginseng(Panax

-The market for dried ginseng this fall started at $300 a pound and just went up to $400 in February.
-The way I figure if you grow 100 pounds dried ginseng in the woods for 7 to 8 years and get $300 to $400 a pound, Now that pretty darn good.
+Amereican Ginseng in the wild is not abundant like in previouis years because of high prices that root buyers were paying.
+Some wild ginseng went to $1200 a pound dried.
+Right now prices are around $500 a pound at local root buyers around southern Missouri and as much as $1200 a pound dried on east coast.
+Also in Ozarks we have wild feral hogs and these pigs are digging up medicinal herbs that are growing wild and need to grow there in forest enviroment.
+So the future for American Ginseng is in growing this wonderful herb that is also helping with cancer patients.
+American ginseng is an rejuvenative herb and helps body organs restore.
+The way I figure if you grow 100 pounds dried ginseng in the woods for 7 to 8 years and get $400 to $500 a pound, Now that pretty darn good.
 So if prices go up that just fine.
 The market for ginseng looks fantastic especially with wild root almost extinct due to overharvesting.
 The future for ginseng is in growing this wonderful herb.
 Growing ginseng in the woods at least 7 to 8 years will give a wild looking root.
 This is what the root buyers want.
-Growing ginseng to 10 years old can even giveginseng an extra hundred dollars a pound especially if you grow large roots like the root buyers desire.
+Growing ginseng to 10 years old can even give ginseng an extra hundred dollars a pound especially if you grow large roots like the root buyers desire.

 GROWERS HANDBOOK: "Growing and Marketing of Ginseng and Golden Seal and Other Medicinal Herbs." by W.S.
 Persons and Jeanne Davis.
-This book is 466 pages and covers ginseng history, market and especially cultivation.
-Revised Edition 2008
+This book is over 480 pages and covers ginseng history, market and especially cultivation.
+Revised 2nd Edition 2014 will be a wonderful grow book.

 GINSENG CONSULTATION: We will go to your farm and assist any way you need.
 We have started large ginseng farms in Missouri to Wisconsin.